 We conduct a series of robustness tests to assess the reliability of our findings.
-The robustness tests are split into two parts: We first carry out robustness tests at the household level and, in the second part, then analyze perceived tenure security, land conflicts, and land certificate acquisitions at the plot level.
+The tests are split into two parts: tests at the household level and tests on perceived tenure security, land conflicts, and land certificate acquisitions at the plot level.

-At the household level, we first employ an alternative definition of the main outcome variable, perceived tenure security, as robustness test.
-Instead of using an indicator variable, we calculate the share of farmland that is considered 'very tenure secure' by households (see summary statistics in Table A8 in the Appendix).
-Results, displayed in Appendix Table A9, are very similar to baseline results.
-Second, we use an alternative definition of tenure secure') of the survey item from which the main outcome is constructed.
-We define both an indicator variable taking the value one if a household holds at least one plot it considers either 'almost tenure secure' or 'very tenure secure' and a variable representing the share of farmland perceived as either 'almost tenure secure' or 'very tenure secure' or 'very tenure secure' (Appendix Table A10).
-Results are very similar to the baseline model when using the share variable, but not when using the indicator variable.
+At the household level, we employ an alternative definition of the main outcome variable, perceived tenure security, as the robustness test.
+Instead of using an indicator variable, we calculate the share of farmland considered very tenure secure by households (see summary statistics in Appendix Table A8).
+Results, shown in Appendix Table A9, are very similar to baseline results.
+Second, we use an alternative definition of tenure security that combines the third and fourth category (almost tenure secure and very tenure secure) of the survey item from which the main outcome is constructed.
+We define an indicator variable taking the value equal to one if a household holds at least one plot it considers almost tenure secure or very tenure secure and a variable representing the share of farmland perceived as almost tenure secure or very tenure secure (Appendix Table A10).
+Results are very similar to the baseline model when using the share variable but not when using the indicator variable.
 This may be explained with the fact that by the time of the third panel wave, almost all households farmed at least one plot respondents felt either almost or very secure about, thus eliminating much of the variation (Appendix Table A8).

 Note that in the baseline model, we control for median daily temperature in the previous growing season, which correlates with precipitation.
-Next, we test the sensitivity of our findings to using an alternative measure of temperature, maximum daily temperature, which is more likely to have an immediate effect on crops in itself (apart from its interaction with precipitation).
-Appendix Tables A11, A12, and A13 display results with maximum daily temperature instead of median daily temperature as control variable.
+Next we test the sensitivity of our findings to using an alternative measure of temperature, maximum daily temperature, which is more likely to have an immediate effect on crops (except for its interaction with precipitation).
+Appendix Tables A11-A13 show results with maximum daily temperature instead of median daily temperature as the control variable.
 Appendix Table A11 shows results for the effect of dry spells and precipitation variability on perceived tenure security.
-The signs of the main effects of interest remain the same as in the baseline models, although effect sizes are considerably smaller and the estimated coefficients for precipitation variability are no longer statistically significant at conventional levels.
-Appendix Table A12 displays results for the occurrence of land conflicts.
+The signs of the main effects of interest remain the same as in the baseline models, although effect sizes are considerably smaller, and the estimated coefficients for precipitation variability are no longer statistically significant at conventional levels.
+Appendix Table A12 shows results for the occurrence of land conflicts.
 The estimated coefficients of dry spell and precipitation variability are of comparable magnitude and have similar significance levels as the baseline results.
-Lastly, in Appendix Table A13 we present results for the effect of dry spells and precipitation variability with a one-year time lag on the uptake of land certificates.
-Again, the size of the estimated effects of dry spell and precipitation variability is smaller than in the baseline results and, partly, at lower levels of significance.
-Taken together, we interpret those results as supportive evidence that findings are robust to the exact definition of temperature, an important control variable.
+Last, in Appendix Table A13, we show results for the effect of dry spells and precipitation variability with a one-year time lag on the uptake of land certificates.
+Again, the size of the estimated effects of dry spell and precipitation variability is smaller than in the baseline results and partly at lower levels of significance.
+Taken together, we interpret those results as evidence that findings are robust to the exact definition of temperature, an important control variable.